studio24/ssh-keys/README.md

 cp ~/.ssh/id_rsa.pub ~/Sites/ssh-keys/staff/simon_jones.pub
 ```

-Please add your public key changes to a branch and create a Pull Request to merge into master.
-Please note only Simon (MD) and Matt (Technical Lead) have write access to master.
+Please add your public key changes to a branch and create a Pull Request to merge into main.
+Please note only Simon (MD), Gareth Trinkwon and Alan Isaacson have permissions to approve Pull Requests.

 ## Server setup